 - We win together

 Congrats!
 You now have a vision with a three-to-five-year mission and core values that guide your culture.

 Why?
-Strategy is nothing more than how you leverage, capitalize, and or exploit available resources and core competencies to create a sustainable competitive advantage.
-In order to effectively begin strategy planning, your team must be in alignment with what resources and core competencies the business possesses and which are priorities to leverage, capitalize, and or exploit.
+Strategy is nothing more than how you leverage, capitalize and exploit available resources and core competencies to create a sustainable competitive advantage.
+In order to effectively begin strategy planning, your team must be in alignment with what resources and core competencies the business possesses and which are priorities to pursue.

-Now that you have your top 3 to 5 strategic issues in question formats, it’s time to convert each issue into an annual [or quarterly] priority statement and assign an owner.
+Now that you have your top three to five strategic issues in question formats, it’s time to convert each issue into an annual [or quarterly] priority statement and assign an owner.

 Finally, establish a meeting rhythm to check in with priority owners on progress and challenges.